-The model emphasises a particular aspect of the brand's performance characteristics that is highly appreciated (preferred) by the prospective consumer.
-In this sense, advertising works by rendering the brand "salient," that is, making it "top of mind."
+The model emphasises a particular aspect of the brand's characteristics performance that is highly appreciated this (preferred) by the prospective consumer.
+In sense. advertising works by rendering the brand "salient," that is, making it "top of mind."
 This being the case, in a purchasing situation, other things being equal, the most salient brand would be the one bought.